<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Before age 62, beneficiaries receive a larger monthly annuity from the plan.

-• After age 62, when Social Security benefit is available, beneficiaries receive a smaller monthly annuity from the plan.
+• After age 62, when Social Security benefits become available, beneficiaries receive a smaller monthly annuity from the plan.

 • Every company treats Uniform Income differently.
 Review Chevron's SPD or talk to a Chevron-focused advisor to find out the rules for your specific plan.